 “Ryan,” Tara said as she glared at me from the bedside, “I didn’t watch any damn TV with you last night.
 You were blasting it hella loud and I could barely get any sleep!
 What are you talking about?”

-Now I was really confused, and it was in that moment I knew it was happening again.
+Now I was really confused, and it was in that moment that I knew that the delusions were happening again.
 “I swear we talked,” I said.

 “Yeah, I yelled at you to turn it down when you started playing piano over the music.
 Then you stumbled in here and elbowed me as you got in the bed.”

 “Is—can you grab me some water?”
 My throat felt swollen as I tried to swallow.